-Borjan Geshkovski is a PhD Student at Universidad Autónoma de Madrid (UAM).
+Borjan Geshkovski is an Associated Researcher from UAM – Universidad Autónoma de Madrid under a Marie Skłodowska-Curie fellowship at Conflex Project.
 He earned a MSc in Mathematics at the University of Bordeaux, during which he did an internship on the topic “Obstacle problems: theory and Applications” within the DyCon team.

 - MSc in Applied Mathematics (2016 – 2018).
 Université de Bordeaux, France